Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 A Reddit thread flagged the change and drew significant developer pushback.
 A Brave team member clarified that existing free plan subscribers remain unaffected, but new users no longer have access to a genuinely free tier.

 For developers who relied on Brave as a zero-cost search layer for prototyping or low-volume apps, this change prompted a search for alternatives.
+Teams using Brave as their OpenClaw search provider were directly affected, since Brave is OpenClaw's default web_search configuration.

 Reason #2: Search quality is still maturing